 My Comment: If customer loyalty is important to you (and I know it is), then you can’t go wrong by paying close attention to the four points brought up in this article.
 Great information!

 (Parature) So what makes Amazon’s customer experience so satisfying?
 With more than 225 million customers, what does the big brand deliver (by drone or the old-fashioned way) that others don’t?
 Here are five items that create the total package for Amazon.

-My Comment: There is so much to learn from Amazon, and this great article form Parature teaches us a few of the tactics and strategies that Amazon uses to create customer evangelists.
-While I agree that the five things listed here are important, and may be exactly what Amazon does to be so successful, a sixth strategy could have been added regarding a focus on employees.
+My Comment: There is so much to learn from Amazon, and this great article from Parature teaches us a few of the tactics and strategies that Amazon uses to create customer evangelists.
+While I agree that the five things listed here are important, and maybe exactly what Amazon does to be so successful, a sixth strategy could have been added regarding a focus on employees.
 That’s a big part of driving positive customer experience.
 That said, this article is a must read for anyone interested in creating an amazing customer experience that turns satisfied customers into customer evangelists.

 (Becker’s Hospital Review) Here are seven engagement-crushing mistakes to avoid healthcare leaders across the country.
 Focus on employee engagement today so that your organization is still prospering in the future.

 My Comment: Just seven mistakes?
 There are many mistakes that managers and leaders make when it comes to employee engagement – actually non-engagement.
 The best companies know how important it is to engage and motivate employees.
 The benefits are that employees are happier, work harder and do a better job of taking care of customers.
 How many of these mistakes are we guilty of?
 I love it when a perfect score is ZERO.